FRL: Federated Rank Learning: 's Robustness to Poisoning

-\paragraphb{The worst-case untargeted poisoning attack on FSL:} Here, the poisoning adversary aims to reduce the accuracy of the final global FSL subnetwork on most test inputs.
+\paragraphb{The worst-case untargeted poisoning attack on \Name{}:} Here, the poisoning adversary aims to reduce the accuracy of the final global \Name{} subnetwork on most test inputs.
 To achieve this, the adversary should replace the high ranked edges with low ranked edges in the final subnetwork.
-For the worst-case analysis of FSL, we assume a very strong adversary (i.e., threat model): 1) each of the malicious clients has some data from benign distribution; 2) malicious clients know the entire FSL algorithm and its parameters; 3) malicious clients can collude.
-Under this threat model we design a worst case attack on FSL (Algorithm~\ref{alg:poison} in Appendix~\ref{app:robust:poisoning}), which executes as follows: First, all malicious clients compute rankings on their benign data and use \textsc{Vote}(.) algorithm to compute an aggregate rankings.
-Finally, each of the malicious clients uses the reverse of the aggregate rankings to share with the FSL server in given round.
+For the worst-case analysis of \Name{}, we assume a very strong adversary (i.e., threat model): 1) each of the malicious clients has some data from benign distribution; 2) malicious clients know the entire \Name{} algorithm and its parameters; 3) malicious clients can collude.
+Under this threat model we design a worst case attack on \Name{} (Algorithm~\ref{alg:poison}), which executes as follows: First, malicious clients compute rankings on their benign data and use \textsc{Vote}(.) algorithm to compute an aggregate rankings.
+Finally, each of the malicious clients uses the reverse of the aggregate rankings to share with the \Name{} server in given round.
+The adversary should invert the rankings layer-wise as the \Name{} server will aggregate the local rankings per layer too, and it is not possible to mount a model-wise attack.

-Now we justify why the attack in Algorithm~\ref{alg:poison} is the worst case attack on FSL for the strong threat model we consider.
-Note that, FSL aggregation, i.e., \textsc{Vote}(.), computes the reputations using clients' rankings and sums the reputations of each network edge.
+Now we justify why the attack in Algorithm~\ref{alg:poison} is the worst case attack on \Name{} for the strong threat model we consider.
+Note that, \Name{} aggregation, i.e., \textsc{Vote}(.), computes the reputations using clients' rankings and sums the reputations of each network edge.
 Therefore, the strongest poisoning attack would want to reduce the reputation of good edges.
 This can be achieved following the aforementioned procedure of Algorithm~\ref{alg:poison} to reverse the rankings computed using benign data.

-\paragraphb{Theoretical analysis of robustness of FSL algorithm:} In this section, we prove an upper bound on the failure probability of robustness of FSL, i.e., the probability that a good edge will be removed from the final subnetwork when malicious clients mount the worst case attack.
+\paragraphb{Theoretical analysis of robustness of \Name{} algorithm:} In this section, we prove an upper bound on the failure probability of robustness of \Name{}, i.e., the probability that a good edge will be removed from the final subnetwork when malicious clients mount the worst case attack.